 Tips on Picking Out the Best Hunting Gift

 I am not including any recommendations here for guns or bows.
-Not only is it a very personal choice and every individual has his or her favorite.
+Not only is it a very personal choice but every individual has his or her favorite.
 Those gifts are often very pricey, and it would be unfortunate if you got the wrong one and couldn’t return it.
-Also, unfortunately , recommending either of these things can be a liability.
+Also, unfortunately, recommending either of these things can be a liability.

-When you are looking for a gifts for hunters, consider the following:
+When you are looking for a gift for hunters, consider the following:

 - What type of animal does the hunter normally go after?
-Is it trophy, big game, small game, predator or fowl?
+Is it a trophy, big game, small game, predator, or fowl?

-- Are they a bow hunter or rifle hunter? keep in mind there are different types of bows and guns.
+- Are they a bow hunter or rifle hunters?
+Keep in mind there are different types of bows and guns.

 - What terrain does the hunter normally hunt in?
-You aren’t going to by white camo if they usually hunt in the desert.
+You aren’t going to buy white camo if they usually hunt in the desert.

-- Does the hunter hike far back away from the vehicle or backpack into back country?
-It’s a big different, like car camping vs. camping while backpacking.
+- Does the hunter hike far back away from the vehicle or backpack into the backcountry?
+It’s a big difference, between car camping vs. camping while backpacking.

 - Weight does matter, especially if you are packing out an animal on foot.
 Lighter gear is always better.